 Some of these are artists and craftsmen others are comedians, writers, illustrators, and even hot rod masters.
 The common thread which holds them together is that all of these people are deeply creative artists, who weren’t afraid to live life on their terms.
 I want to talk a little about these people and introduce you to how they have influenced my life and work.

 The legendary Spanish surrealist artist Salvador Dalí has taught me more than any other artist on this list.
 What I learnt from him is that it’s okay to mix things up and be a little strange.
 There’s nothing wrong with being a bit odd in your art.
 Just because you’re an artist doesn’t mean you have to be, ”Normal” and reproduce life like images or paintings.
 The scope of what can be considered art is far deeper and more profound than that.
+You can read some more about the surrealists approach in this post.
 I’ll always have a special place in my heart for Salvador and his eccentric style, that reminds me, I must visit Figueres one day.

-Raymond Loewy was a French born industrial designer known for creating the iconic Coca-Cola bottle.
-Yes, the world famous contour bottle was designed by this man.
+Raymond Loewy was a French industrial designer known for creating the iconic Coca-Cola bottle.
+Yes, the world-famous contour bottle was designed by this man.
 He was also the person behind dozens of iconic logos which most people will immediately be able to recognise.
 These include Lucky Strike, Hoover, Shell, BP and the Spar Christmas tree logo.

 I’m sure that anyone who reads this will know who Spike Milligan is.
 Born in India, and of English and Irish heritage, Spike led a very interesting life and most people know him in his capacity as a comedian, actor and author.
 But aside from his work on the Goon Show, he was also a very talented artist.
 Spike drew satirical cartoons which appeared in magazines like Private Eye, and was also an occasional painter.
 His quirky style and sense of humour have influenced my own work, and I still look to him for guidance all these years later.